vectorhacker/site/content/posts/stop-earn-it-act.md

 >
 > -- <cite>Blumenthal</cite>

 Don't be fooled.
 Companies do not have to "earn" this immunity from what their users say and do on their platforms.
 What's more, it's a false premise.
 Online criminals will use other means to conduct their operations and believe me, they will.
-This only hurts the everyday citizen, who has done nothing wrong and everything to lose.
+This only hurts the everyday citizen, who has done nothing wrong and has everything to lose.

 > I’ve got to say that putting our children at risk for what I believe are marginal privacy gains is something I really struggle to believe any of us want.